pinecone-io/canopy/README.md

 ## Quickstart

-In this quickstart, we will show you how to use the **Canopy** to build a simple question answering system using RAG (retrival augmented generation).
+In this quickstart, we will show you how to use the **Canopy** to build a simple question answering system using RAG (retrieval augmented generation).

 ### 1. Create a new **Canopy** Index